 Summer Tanager Piranga rubra

-Summer Tanagers have also been known to winter in the area as far back as 1953, and are reported from backyard feeders in town annually.
+Summer Tanagers have also been known to winter in the area as far back as 1953, and are reported from backyard feeders in town each winter.
 Curiously, there is one known record from the month of November – a bird reported by Grimes on 5 November 1967.
-In early 2015, Marie and I found one in the parking lot of Blue Cypress park, but they should not be necessarily expected in winter months.
+In early 2015, Marie and I found one in the parking lot of Blue Cypress Park, but they should not be necessarily expected in winter months.
 Look for them readily between 15 April and early August for your best chance at finding them.

 Scarlet Tanager Piranga olivacea

-Scarlet Tanager are uncommon but regular migrants in the Jacksonville area, and are more often missed in any given year by local birders than seen.
+Scarlet Tanagers are uncommon but regular migrants in the Jacksonville area, and are more often missed in any given year by local birders than seen.
 On 8 March 1982, Virge Markgraf reported one that was the earliest arrival in state history at the time (Kale, 1982).
 They normally arrive in mid-April and pass through over the next three weeks; after the first week of May they are gone.
 They’re more common in fall and pass through for about two weeks longer; look for them from the last week of September through the end of October.
-On 8 October 1966, Grimes reported a remarkable 30 birds of the species in one patch (Stevenson, 1967)!
+On 8 October 1966, Grimes reported a remarkable 30 birds of the species in one patch (Stevenson, 1967).
 A record of one on 25 November 1974 is the latest known county record (Stevenson & Anderson, 1994).
 There are no known winter or summer observations.

 There are scattered reports over the years at places like the UNF Nature Trails and Hanna Park, but Reddie Point Preserve and Fort George Island are the predominant locations to find them.
-At Reddie Point, they seem to favor the parking lot area near the Mulberry trees and the wooded trail that bisects the main and marsh loop trails.
+At Reddie Point, they seem to favor the parking lot area near the mulberry trees and the wooded trail that bisects the main and marsh loop trails.
 Cedar Point Preserve is another very likely spot for them, but the location is extremely under-birded.